5 Reasons Why Your ‘Dynamic’ Debit Routing Isn’t Optimal17th October 2019

 In fact, we sometimes find that contracts between merchants and their suppliers contain no obligation for them to route optimally, giving processors free rein to make these deals.
 As a result, even the most sophisticated solutions can be far from optimal

-PIN debit routing was made available to merchants by the Durbin amendment’s No Network Exclusivity (NNE) clause.
+Debit routing was made available to merchants by the Durbin amendment’s No Network Exclusivity (NNE) clause.
 Introduced back in 2011, the clause aimed to create competition between the networks by guaranteeing that at least two mutually exclusive debit networks were available on each card.
-Using a processor’s PIN debit routing solution, merchants are now able to route their transactions via a choice of networks with more competitive rates.
+Using a processor’s debit routing solution, merchants are now able to route their transactions via a choice of networks with more competitive rates.

 2. Your own incentive agreements may not be as effective as you think.